BA (Hons) Fine Art 2007

 Author & Illustrator of Children’s Books

 Can you tell us a bit about yourself and your background?

 I was born in Yorkshire and grew up surrounded by a creative family.
-My twin sister, Fran, studied Fine Art at the University of Leeds alongside me, and our Grandpa, who was an architect, also studied there many years ago.
+My twin sister studied Fine Art at the University of Leeds alongside me, and our Grandpa, who was an architect, also studied here many years ago.
 I always knew that I wanted to study Art, so it wasn’t difficult deciding which BA to do.
 After completing my degree I worked at a design agency for a short time before working at two art galleries; Tate and The Hepworth Wakefield.
-All the while I was also undertaking freelance illustration commissions, and I left world of art galleries in 2012 to study towards an MA in Children’s Book Illustration.
+All the while I was also undertaking freelance illustration commissions, and I left the world of art galleries in 2012 to study towards an MA in Children’s Book Illustration.

 What made you choose to study your course?
 And why did you choose Leeds?

 I studied Fine Art with History of Art.
 I chose Leeds because I wanted to underpin my practical art work with a critical and informed approach.
 I also chose the University of Leeds because its Fine Art course was relatively high up The Times’ league table at the time.

 What are your fondest memories of your time at Leeds?

 I particularly enjoyed the final year of my degree; I gained a lot from working on the Practice In Context module and some of my happiest memories are of preparing for the degree show with my course mates.
 I also made great, life-long friendships on the course and I met my future husband Gareth.

 Where do you currently work and what is your job title?